 The riotous Thessalonica crowd go to the house of Jason (where he was staying) seeking him and Silas.
 When they are not found the crowd drags Jason and some brethren to the local civil magistrate and accuses them of wrongdoing.
 In a short time, however, Jason and the brethren are let go.

 And after journeying through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 And as was the custom with Paul, he went in to them and for three Sabbaths reasoned with them from the Scriptures, Expounding and demonstrating that it was necessary for Christ to suffer and to rise from the dead, and testifying, "This Jesus, Whom I am proclaiming to you, is the Christ."

 Now some of them were convinced, and joined themselves to Paul and Silas, including a great multitude of devout Greeks, and of the chief women not a few.
 But the unbelieving Jews became envious and took to them certain evil men of the baser sort; and when they had gathered a huge crowd, they set the city in an uproar; and they assaulted the house of Jason, looking for Paul and Silas, to bring them out to the people.

 And when they did not find them, they dragged Jason and certain brethren before the city magistrates, crying out, "Those who have set the whole world in confusion have come here also, Whom Jason has received; and these all do what is contrary to the decrees of Caesar, saying that there is another king, Jesus."

-"And they troubled the crowd and the rulers of the city when they heard these things.
-So when they had taken security from Jason and the rest, they let them go."
-(Acts 17:1 -9, NKJV)
+And they caused great agitation among the people and the city magistrates, who heard these things.
+But after taking security from Jason and the rest, they let them go (Acts 17:1 - 8, HBFV).